gtomato/Kotlin-JsonParser/README.md

 	val kotlinObject = jsonString.parseJson(KotlinObject::class)
 ```

 P.S.
-For Json parsing, all params must be in the Primary Constructor of Kotlin Object
+For Json parsing, all immutable params must be in the Primary Constructor of Kotlin Object

 ```kotlin
     data class KotlinObject(